deepsea-inria/tapopc/book/08-mutual-exclusion.markdown

 -----------

-While reasonably powerful, compare-and-swap suffers from the so-called **ABA** problem.
+While reasonably powerful, compare-and-swap suffers from the so-called
+***ABA problem***.
 To see this consider the following scenario where a shared variable `result` is update by multiple threads in parallel: a thread, say $T$, reads the `result` and stores its current value, say `2`, in `current`.
 In the mean time some other thread also reads `result` and performs some operations on it, setting it back to `2` after it is done.
 Now, thread $T$ takes its turn again and attempts to store a new value into `result` by using `2` as the old value and being successful in doing so, because the value stored in `result` appears to have not changed.
 The trouble is that the value has actually changed and has been changed back to the value that it used to be.
 Thus, compare-and-swap was not able to detect this change because it only relies on a simple shallow notion of equality.
 If for example, the value stored in `result` was a pointer, the fact that the pointer remains the same does not mean that values accessible from the pointer has not been modified; if for example, the pointer led to a tree structure, an update deep in the tree could leave the pointer unchanged, even though the tree has changed.

-This problem is called the **ABA** problem, because it involves cycling the atomic memory between the three values $A$,
+This problem is named as such, because the ABA problem involves cycling the atomic memory between the three values $A$, $B$, and again
-$B$, and again $A$).
+$A$).
 The ABA problem is an important limitation of compare-and-swap: the operation itself is not atomic but is able to behave as if it is atomic if it can be ensured that the equality test of the subject memory cell suffices for correctness.

 In the example below, ABA problem may happen (if the counter is incremented and decremented again in between a load and a store) but